benoitealet/capto/README.md

 > Capto requires a MySQL database.
 The code project was originally designed to use SQLite, however, due to nodes asynchronous nature,  database writes were failing when multiple requests were sent in quick succession.

-To get started, install capto(may require sudo):
+To get started, install capto (may require sudo privileges):

     npm install -g capto